taotriad/BabySomnia/Dreamcatcher_Dealing_with_Malicious_Comments_and_Sasaengs_hints.md

 [this vlive](https://www.youtube.com/watch?v=prxH7Jo8wyE&t=1205s).
 The English subtitles in this vlive are watered down though.

-Anyway, some background story: this vlive came out shortly after BOCA, a song about cyber-bullying (as part of an entire trilogy about cyber-bullying).
+Some background story: this vlive came out shortly after BOCA, a song about cyber-bullying (as part of an entire trilogy about cyber-bullying).

 It's obvious that a lot of people didn't listen to the lyrics, didn't understand the lyrics,